jbaron/cats/README.md

         git clone https://github.com/jbaron/cats.git

 2. Download and install node-webkit.
-In case you don't have node-webkit yet, you can download a binary for Windows, Linux or Mac at: [Node-Webkit](https://github.com/rogerwang/node-webkit)
+In case you don't have node-webkit yet, you can download a binary for Windows, Linux or Mac at: [Node-Webkit](https://github.com/rogerwang/node-webkit).
+   Make sure you have at least version 0.4.1 installed since in earlier versions there are some bugs.

 3. Go to the cats directory and type: